EqualExperts/agents-behave/blog/blog-tests.md

 It consistently misinterprets its role, offering instead of requesting help.
 This is something we think could be overcome with more refined prompts, but that wasn't the focus of experiment and using Mixtral also helped reduce costs.

-### Failures of the LLM User
+### Failures of the Test User

-At times, tests may fail because the LLM User does not behave as expected.
+At times, tests may fail because the Test User does not behave as expected.
 These cases are essentially false negatives since the assistant functions correctly.
-The LLM User's accuracy largely depends on the prompt, which should be refined in future updates.
+The Test User's accuracy largely depends on the prompt, which should be refined in future updates.

 ### Conversational Analyser Limitations